indiosmo/msi/README.md

 * MSI Datagram Sequencing: 36ns/msg = 27.560.000msg/s.
 * Decoding of Bid MDEntry: 6,569us/msg = 152.219 msg/s
 * Serialization + Deserialization: 238ns/msg = 4.186.900msg/s
-* Total time from network to business logic: ~6.8us/msg = ~147.000msg/s.
+* Total time from datagram to business logic: ~6.8us/msg = ~147.000msg/s.

 The new system is capable of handling 49x the peak volume of the entire marketdata.
 Also most of the time is spent in the decoding step and replacing QuickFAST with a commercial or a purpose-built decoder should improve those times significantly.